majkel808/Machine_learing_inverse_kinematics_project/README.md

 ## Implementation Details
 A script was used to generate the dataset, ensuring a large number of points in space with known angles and XYZ positions.
 This allowed the neural network model to predict the angular positions of the robot's joints in order to achieve the desired XYZ coordinates.
 TensorFlow library was employed for this purpose.
 The model requires further optimization and development.

 ## Results
-Discuss the results obtained from the project, including the performance of the inverse kinematics model and any insights gained.
+The model's learning outcomes were evaluated based on two parameters: the loss function value (LOSS), expected to decrease, and the root mean square error (RMSE) for the model.
+Both metrics are illustrated below."
 ## Future Work
 Outline potential future enhancements or additions to the project.